ftsrg/gamma/plugins/headless/hu.bme.mit.gamma.headless.api/docs/headless-gamma-document.md

 ## Setting up the Docker container

  Make sure that Docker is installed on the computer in use.
-The following tutorial was used to install Docker on Ubuntu: https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04.
+The following [tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04) was used to install Docker on Ubuntu.
 Note that the tutorial below focuses on the creation of the docker image, and then running a container from that image.
-For this reason, it ignores the official Headless Gamma image that can be found here: https://hub.docker.com/repository/docker/ftsrggamma/headless-gamma.
-It is highly recommended to use the official image.
+For this reason, it ignores the official Headless Gamma image that can be found tps://hub.docker.com/repository/docker/ftsrggamma/headless-gamma) It is highly recommended to use the official image.
 Further information on how to use this image can be found in the Headless Gamma README: https://github.com/csuvi98/gamma/tree/dev/plugins/headless.

  1. Create a working folder, and copy the Dockerfile inside.
  2. Inside the working folder, create the following folders: `eclipse`,  `server`, `uppaal`, `theta`, `project`.